Dennis Rader: Psychological evaluation

-Massachusetts psychologist Robert Mendoza was hired by Rader's public defenders to conduct a psychological evaluation and determine if an insanity-based defense might be viable.
-He conducted an interview after Rader had pleaded guilty on June 27, 2005.
+Rader's defense lawyers hired Massachusetts psychologist Robert Mendoza to conduct a psychological evaluation and determine if an insanity-based defense might be viable.
+Mendoza conducted an interview after Rader had pleaded guilty on June 27, 2005.
 Mendoza diagnosed Rader with narcissistic, obsessive-compulsive and antisocial personality disorders: he observed that Rader has a grandiose sense of self, a belief that he is "special" and therefore entitled to special treatment; a pathological need for attention and admiration; a preoccupation with maintaining rigid order and structure; and a complete lack of empathy.

-The videotape of Mendoza's interview ended up being used on NBC's Dateline NBC.
-NBC claimed Rader knew the interview might be televised, but this was false according to the Sedgwick County Sheriff's Office.
+The videotape of Mendoza's interview ended up being broadcast on Dateline NBC.
+NBC News claimed Rader knew the interview might be televised, but this was false according to the Sedgwick County Sheriff's Office.
 Rader mentioned the interview during his sentencing statement.
-On October 25, 2005, the Kansas attorney general filed a petition to sue Mendoza and Tali Waters, co-owners of Cambridge Forensic Consultants LLC, for breach of contract, claiming that they intended to benefit financially from the use of information obtained through involvement in Rader's defense.
+On October 25, 2005, Kansas attorney general Phill Kline filed a petition to sue Mendoza and Tali Waters, co-owners of Cambridge Forensic Consultants LLC, for breach of contract, claiming that they intended to benefit financially from the use of information obtained through their involvement in Rader's defense.
 On May 10, 2007, Mendoza settled the case for US$30,000 with no admission of wrongdoing.